Westerface/software-design-vu/docs/assignment2.md

 The Snippet helper class is the class that manipulates the snippets.
 It instantiates the SnippetParser.java class which provides the data and is using this data according to our needs.
 We are using only one object (ArryList<Snippet>)containing all snippets and we used it to complete the needed manipulations.
 Here are the methods used in this class:

 `public SnippetHelper()`\
-A constructor without any arguments that creates an instange of the SnippetParser class and reads all of the snippets form it.
+A constructor without any arguments that creates an instance of the SnippetParser class and reads all of the snippets from it.

 `public ArrayList<Snippet> getAllSnippets()`\
 Returns a list with all of the snippets fetched form the parser.